 Unlike vague projections, DBS uses a rigorous benchmarking approach to quantify AI-driven value.
 Customer outcomes from AI-powered solutions are compared against control groups, ensuring that the S$1 billion figure reflects tangible, measurable benefits rather than theoretical estimates.

-Moreover, DBS Bank tracks economic benefits accrued by customers, manifested through their financial wellness as a result of growing their savings, reducing debt, and increasing investments.
+Moreover, DBS Bank tracks economic benefits accrued by customers, manifested through their financial well-being as a result of growing their savings, reducing debt, and increasing investments.
 In terms of soft metrics, the bank looks at customer and employee satisfaction and engagement attributable to their use of AI-powered tools and services.

 The Next Frontier: Agentic AI